-Blue Cheese Ranch Dip requires only four ingredients and five minutes prep time.
-Serve it with carrot and celery sticks, sturdy
+This dip requires only four ingredients and five minutes prep time.
+Serve it with carrot and celery sticks, sturdy potato

 Stack cups in your team's colors next to this simple snack mix so that guests can help themselves.

-Get you mudbug fix with this delicious dip and pair with crusty French bread.
+Get your mudbug fix with this delicious dip and pair with crusty French bread.

-Perfect as a bowl-game party bite, you can also serve this Slow-Cooker Beef recipe in slider buns with your favorite sandwich
+Perfect as a bowl-game party bite, you can also serve this recipe in slider buns with your favorite sandwich toppings.